Māori parent representation on the boards of trustees

 Why This Is Important

-Active participation by Māori in planning, development and delivery of education services will help to ensure that those services are appropriate and effective for Māori students.
+Active participation by Māori parents in planning, development and delivery of education services will help to ensure that those services are appropriate and effective for Māori students.
 Māori representation on boards of trustees is one key mechanism for participation.

 Boards of trustees of state schools must hold elections for parent representatives every three years.
 A board may also decide to adopt a mid-term election cycle where half of its parent representatives are elected at a mid-term election (18 months after the triennial election) and the remainder are elected at the triennial election.